iamsorenl/iamsorenl/README.md

 - 🎓 I'm a Natural Language Processing Graduate Student at UCSC
 - 🔭 I’m seeking Internships for Summer 2025
-- 🌱 I’m currently learning about topics in Data Science and Deep Learning
+- 🌱 I’m currently learning about topics in Data Science, Deep Learning, and Conversational Agents
 - 👯 I’m looking to collaborate on projects
 - 📫 How to reach me: iamsorenl@gmail.com
 - 😄 Pronouns: he/him/his